AngryCarrot789/REghZyIOWrapperV2/README.md

 ## This repo also contains 2 classes that i made: DataInputStream, and DataOutputStream :)

+These are basically the same as java's DataInputStream and DataOutputStream, but i've optimised these and used some unsafe code to marginally increase speed (or decreased... hopefully not)

 These allow you to read and write primitive data types (e.g WriteByte(), WriteLong(), etc)

 To solve the problem with writing strings, i created a PacketUtils class, which contains a "WriteStringWL()" method (write string with label),